paulovpcotta/udacity_Continuous_Control/readme.md

 The work was very challenging and there were moments that I thought the agents were not going to learn.
 An important point is in the charts below:

+##### Future Works

+I’d like to try out algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

+I’d like to try out dropouts, various weight initialization and further hyper-parameters like cost functions that may yield better results.

 ##### References